Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Geodesics

-All properties of geodesics and height functions discussed so far hold almost surely in the underlying randomness.
+The properties of geodesics discussed so far hold over various almost sure events associated to $\La$.
 Many of them are interrelated, and it is convenient to have a single event over which they are all satisfied.
-This will be useful in the coming sections as well.
+This will be useful in the coming sections.
 Such an event -- let us call it the good samples -- is described below.

-The good samples, relative to an initial condition $h_0$, are samples of $\La$ for which all the following properties hold, which they do almost surely. \begin{itemize} \item The process $\Ai$ is continuous and satisfies the bound from \eqref{eqn:DOVAbound}. \item The properties of geodesics of $\La$ described in $\S \ref{sec:Lgeodesic}$ hold. \item The unique geodesic condition for $h_0$ is satisfied. \end{itemize}
+The good samples, relative to an initial condition $h_0$, are samples of $\La$ for which all the following properties hold, which they do almost surely. \begin{itemize} \item The process $\La$ is continuous and satisfies the bound from \eqref{eqn:Abound}. \item The properties of point-to-point geodesics of $\La$ described in $\S$\ref{sec:Lgeodesic} hold. \item The geodesic ordering property from Lemma \ref{lem:geoorder} holds for geodesics from $h_0$. \item The unique geodesic condition for $h_0$ is satisfied. \end{itemize}